 - Are your treatments supported by scientific research?

 - How do you tailor treatments to meet the needs of specific addicts?

-- Do the treatments change as the addiction changes?
+- Will the treatments change as the addiction changes?

 - How long will the program last, and is that a time period supported by research?

-- Do you use 12-step programs or support groups?
+- Are 12-step programs or support groups used?
 And if so, how?

 People who have at least some background in medicine may find these questions easy to understand, and they can use these queries to narrow down their choices and find just the right program to meet the addict’s needs.
-People without any medical background may struggle with this decision.
-The teen’s doctor, case manager or intervention specialist may be able to provide guidance.
+However, people without any medical background may struggle with this decision.
+The teen’s doctor, case manager or intervention specialist is able to provide guidance.

 In most cases of teen addiction, therapy plays a pivotal role in recovery.
 While medications can soothe symptoms, therapy can help the teen understand: